 In October of ’96, Crier became one of the founding television anchors for the Fox News Channel, with her prime time program, The Crier Report, a live, hour-long nightly show, during which she interviewed the leading news makers of the day.
 Additionally, she co-anchored the evening news, election coverage and Fox Files, a magazine news show aired on the parent network.

 Catherine joined Court TV’s distinguished team of anchors in November 1999.
 She served as Executive Editor, Legal News Specials, in addition to hosting Catherine Crier Live, a fast-paced, live daily series, covering the day’s “front-page” stories, until joining Cajole Entertainment in 2007.

-Crier, a Texas-bred independent with a spirited passion for justice, released her first book, the New York Times Bestseller, The Case Against Lawyers in October, 2002.
-In this eye-opening and plain-spoken treatise on the law, Crier shares her outrage at the state of the justice system and calls on American citizens to demand reform.
-Her second book, A Deadly Game: The Untold Story of the Scott Peterson Investigation was released in March, 2005 and became a #1 New York Times bestseller.
-Her third book, Contempt-How the Right is Wronging American Justice, was published in September, 2006, and Final Analysis: The Untold Story of the Susan Polk Murder Case.
+Crier released her first book, the New York Times bestseller, The Case Against Lawyers in October, 2002.
+Her second book, A Deadly Game: The Untold Story of the Scott Peterson Investigation became a #1 New York Times bestseller and was followed by Contempt: How the Right is Wronging American Justice, and Final Analysis: The Untold Story of the Susan Polk Murder Case.
 Her fifth book, Patriot Acts: What Americans Must Do to Save the Republic, was published on November 1, 2011.